 An enterprise admin user, ENTADx, logs into the system.

 The admin user creates new context schemes (with some values), says CS0, CS1, and CS4.
 Verify that both context categories that are owned by OAGi tenant and that are shared by enterprise tenants are selectable for associating with the context schemes during the creation.
 Verify that enterprise tenants’ private context categories are not selectable.
-(Assertion #1, #2)
+(Assertion #1 (Duplicated with 13.4 #1, #2 (Fail.
+This assertion needs a sharing availability of context categories.)

 ENTADx edits CS1.
-(Assertion #3)
+(Assertion #3, Pass)

 The admin user logs out.